Boötes: History and mythology

 In ancient Babylon, the stars of Boötes were known as SHU.PA.
 They were apparently depicted as the god Enlil, who was the leader of the Babylonian pantheon and special patron of farmers.
 Boötes may have been represented by the animal foreleg constellation in ancient Egypt, resembling that of an ox sufficiently to have been originally proposed as the "foreleg of ox" by Berio.

 Homer mentions Boötes in the Odyssey as a celestial reference for navigation, describing it as "late-setting" or "slow to set".
 Exactly whom Boötes is supposed to represent in Greek mythology is not clear.
 According to one version, he was a son of Demeter, Philomenus, twin brother of Plutus, a plowman who drove the oxen in the constellation Ursa Major.
 This agrees with the constellation's name.
 The ancient Greeks saw the asterism now called the "Big Dipper" or "Plough" as a cart with oxen.
 Some myths say that Boötes invented the plow and was memorialized for his ingenuity as a constellation.

 Another myth associated with Boötes by Hyginus is that of Icarius, who was schooled as a grape farmer and winemaker by Dionysus.
 Icarius made wine so strong that those who drank it appeared poisoned, which caused shepherds to avenge their supposedly poisoned friends by killing Icarius.
-Maera, Icarius' dog, brought his daughter Erigone to her father's body, whereupon both she and the dog committed suicide.
+Maera, Icarius' dog, brought his daughter Erigone to her father's body, whereupon both she and the dog died by suicide.
 Zeus then chose to honor all three by placing them in the sky as constellations: Icarius as Boötes, Erigone as Virgo, and Maera as Canis Major or Canis Minor.